Samuel Cochran: Promoting missionaries in the US

-Shantung University
+Cheeloo University

-Kala-Azar
+Visceral leishmaniasis

-Dr. Cochran began working for Shantung University on a short-time basis in 1918.
-While the rest of the Cochrans remained in Hwai-Yuen to continue their missionary work, Dr. Cochran spent his time in Tsinan (now Jinan) conducting research on Kala-Azar, as well as teaching a laboratory diagnosis and bacteriology course.
-In 1921, Dr. Cochran would return in an official capacity, working as a clinical pathologist and continuing his research.
-Dr. Cochran saw success improving the effectiveness of antimony (a treatment for Kala-Azar) available on the market from his lab in Tsinan.
+Cochran began working for Cheeloo University on a short-time basis in 1918.
+While the rest of his family remained in Huaiyuan to continue their missionary work, Cochran spent his time in Jinan conducting research on visceral leishmaniasis, as well as teaching a laboratory diagnosis and bacteriology course.
+In 1921, Cochran would return in an official capacity, working as a clinical pathologist and continuing his research.
+Cochran saw success improving the effectiveness of antimony (a treatment for visceral leishmaniasis) available on the market from his lab in Jinan.

 Cheeloo Medical School

-Within his first year at Cheeloo Medical School, Dr. Cochran successfully proposed a partnership with Peking Women's Medical School (also known as the North China Union Medical College for Women) to form a coeducational teaching hospital.
+Within his first year at Cheeloo Medical School, Cochran successfully proposed a partnership with Peking Women's Medical School (also known as the North China Union Medical College for Women) to form a coeducational teaching hospital.
 The merger was approved by the Burton Educational Commission in 1921.
-By 1923, Shantung University had built a dormitory for female students, and two classes of the Peking and Cheeloo Medical colleges were merged in 1924.
+By 1923, Cheeloo University had built a dormitory for female students, and two classes of the Peking and Cheeloo Medical colleges were merged in 1924.

-In 1922, Dr. Cochran would be named as the dean of Shantung University's Cheeloo Medical School.
-Additionally, Dr. Cochran acted as president of Shantung University for a year.
-Up until his departure, Dr. Cochran still engaged in missionary work despite his academic commitments.
-Dr. Cochran would be forced to leave Shantung University and return to the United States in 1926 due to poor health.
+In 1922, Cochran would be named as the dean of Cheeloo University's Cheeloo Medical School.
+Additionally, Cochran acted as president of Cheeloo University for a year.
+Up until his departure, Cochran still engaged in missionary work despite his academic commitments.
+Cochran would be forced to leave Cheeloo University and return to the United States in 1926 due to poor health.

 Life after missionary work

 Continued academic medicine career

-Following his missionary work, Dr. Cochran transitioned to medical work and teaching in the United States.
-Even before joining Shantung University, Dr. Cochran took a short hiatus from China.
-Between 1919 and 1921, Dr. Cochran spent time teaching with Professor Hans Zinsser at the College of Physicians and Surgeons.
-Dr. Cochran was also charged with supervising an immunology lab at the college.
+Following his missionary work, Cochran transitioned to medical work and teaching in the United States.
+Even before joining Cheeloo University, Cochran took a short hiatus from China.
+Between 1919 and 1921, Cochran spent time teaching with Professor Hans Zinsser at the College of Physicians and Surgeons.
+Cochran was also charged with supervising an immunology lab at the college.

-Following his resignation from Shantung University due to poor health, Dr. Cochran worked as a liaison officer for the New York Medical Center until 1949.
-From 1927 to 1932, Dr. Cochran would work as the medical director for the Lawrenceville School.
-Dr. Cochran returned to Columbia-Presbyterian Medical Center, working there from 1932 to 1947 as the director of medical information.
+Following his resignation from Cheeloo University due to poor health, Cochran worked as a liaison officer for the New York Medical Center until 1949.
+From 1927 to 1932, Cochran would work as the medical director for the Lawrenceville School.
+Cochran returned to Columbia-Presbyterian Medical Center, working there from 1932 to 1947 as the director of medical information.

 Personal life

-Outside of hospitals, Dr. Cochran worked for the United Board for Christian Colleges in China.
-Through his position, Dr. Cochran was able to find hospital posts for many Chinese physicians and nurses coming to the US.
+Outside of hospitals, Cochran worked for the United Board for Christian Colleges in China.
+Through his position, Cochran was able to find hospital posts for many Chinese physicians and nurses coming to the US.
 He would retire from active work in 1951.

-Dr. Cochran additionally joined multiple charitable organizations.
+Cochran additionally joined multiple charitable organizations.
 He was a member of the St. Andrew's Society of New York, the oldest charitable institution in the state of New York.
 He also served as an elder of the Central Presbyterian Church in New York City.
-Dr. Cochran received an honorary degree from Princeton in 1927 - a doctorate of philanthropy.
+Cochran received an honorary degree from Princeton in 1927 - a doctorate of philanthropy.